Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme), where nature meets culture

 There are some surprising species in the list compiled by Jakobi and Handler.
 Plantain was used for eye infections, pigeon peas used for stomach issues, Spanish needles were used as a wound healer.
 This 2024 addition to our Ethnobotanical Garden has a small deck surrounded by Pride of Barbados (many uses), and looks out onto the Atlantic Ocean.
 We are currently expanding this garden to include our Green House, refurbished with major assistance from GlobalResolve and its students from Arizona State University.

-5. African Connections Garden (Under Construction)
+5. Nic and Nina’s African Connections Garden (Under Construction)

 The fifth and final part of the Ethnobotanical Garden is being created right now.
-The African Connections Garden will be a highly ornamental space, mainly highlighting many common decorative plants that have a strong connection to the African continent.
+The African Connections Garden will be a highly ornamental space, mainly highlighting many common ‘decorative’ plants that have a strong connection to the African continent.
 Giant Mexican sunflower, gerberas, Strelitzia, Bidens, Thunbergia and more.

 Access for wheelchair users will be via Rochelle’s Garden, of course.
 Other visitors will enter the ACG via the usual route through Andromeda.

 The design of the space will ‘read’ aesthetically as African inspired, with decorative zig-zag motifs reflected in the colourful planting and the lively hard-landscaping.
 With the zig-zag in some African cultures referring to the uneven progress of life, there will be choices while exploring this fabulous beautiful space.
-There will be plenty of seating areas seating areas and different plant zones, including a section dedicated to Gerbera plants and this genus will be repeated through the space adding colour and hopefully attracting insect and pollinators.

 The contrasts in shapes, colours and the design of the awkward space will be a resource for our courses, in particular the garden and planting design workshops.
 The chosen plants will be varied – some will be African natives such as gerberas as mentioned above.
 Others will be native to Barbados, such as the pretty yet under-appreciated Bidens, that have strong connections to parts of Africa.